 Advertiser Disclosure: Many of the companies featured here provide compensation to us.
 This is how we maintain our free service for consumers.
 Compensation, along with hours of in-depth editorial research, determines where & how companies appear below.

 As consumers, we are constantly bombarded with new ways to be scammed.
 Whether a new twist on an old scheme or something completely new, fraudsters always devise ways to trick us out of our hard-earned money.
 The Federal Trade Commission (FTC) does its best to keep track of these scams and other consumer complaints.
-Each year, they rank the most common scams based on their complaints.
+Each year, they rank the most common debt consolidation scams based on their complaints.

 1. Identity Theft

 Identity theft is a serious problem that can have devastating consequences for the victim.
 It is important to be aware of the signs of identity theft and to know what to do to protect yourself from becoming a victim.
 One of the most common ways criminals obtain personal information such as name, address, and Social Security numbers are through phishing scams.
 In a phishing scam, the criminal will send an email or text message that appears to be from a legitimate source, such as a bank or credit card company.

 The message will typically ask the recipient to click on a link or open an attachment to update their account information.
 When the victim clicks on the link, they are taken to a fake website that looks identical to the legitimate site.
 The victim then enters their personal information into the fake site, which the criminal collects.
 Another way that criminals can obtain your personal information is through data breaches.

 This year, imposter scams are among the most common types of fraud.
 These schemes can take many forms but often involve someone pretending to be a law enforcement officer or government official.
 Sometimes scammers claim to be from a well-known company like Amazon, Netflix, or a major bank.

 3. Debt Collectors Scams